 Australia is made up of six states and ten federal territories.
-Five of the states can be found on the mainland, while the remaining states is an island located over 100 miles from the mainland.
-Three of the federal territories are known as “internal territories” because of their location on the mainland.
+Five states can be found on the mainland, while the remaining state is an island located over 100 miles from the mainland.
+Three of the federal territories are known as “internal territories” because of their mainland location.
 The remaining seven territories are known as “external” because of their location away from the country.
 The states of Australia are represented in the parliament and are partially self-governing.

 The largest state by area is Western Australia.
 This state has a total area of over 2.5 million square kilometers.
 The population is over 2.6 million.
 The capital of the state of Western Australia is the city of Perth.